MockBukkit/docs/CONTRIBUTING.md

 ## Vitepress Markdown Extensions

-Vitepress provides a variety of markdown extensions that can be used to enhance the documentation.
+Vitepress provides a variety of Markdown extensions that can be used to enhance the documentation.
 You can find a list of available extensions in the [Vitepress documentation](https://vitepress.dev/guide/markdown).

 ## Thank You